APPOINTMENTS GENERAL INFO

 Where do I go for my lab collections?

-All blood work ordered from this office are be drawn at a local lab near you, you will obtain more info during your appointment.
-Functional lab testing kits are mailed to your home with complete directions on how to collect the specimen at home.
+All blood work ordered from this office will be drawn at a local lab near your location.
+There is also the option (for an additional fee) for a mobile phlebotomist to come to your home or office at your convenience.
+You will obtain more info about these options during your appointment.
+Functional lab testing kits are mailed to your home with complete directions on how to collect the specimen at home (when possible).

 What are some examples of functional lab test that you offer?

-Comprehensive Stool Analysis; Micronutrient Testing; Comprehensive Food Allergy/Sensitivity Testing; Hormonal Levels, Adrenal Stress Profiles; and others.
+Comprehensive Stool Analysis; Micronutrient Testing; Comprehensive Food Allergy/Sensitivity Testing; Genetic Testing, Hormonal Levels, Adrenal Stress Profiles; and others.

 Can I go to my primary care physician and order the FUNCTIONAL LAB TESTS so my insurance can pay for it?

-No, most MD’s do not do functional lab testing and most insurance companies do not pay for functional lab testing.
-You will have to check with your insurance provider directly for exceptions.
+No, most MD’s do not order functional lab testing and in most cases insurance companies do not pay for functional lab testing.
+We will help you make the best payment decision.

 NATUROPATHIC MEDICINE